 Hanrick Curran's Asian Business Services division has its primary focus on assisting multi-national clients expanding into Australia with a focus predominantly on the Asian business community.

 We assist clients ranging from companies that conduct the Australian operations of a multinational company, to individuals and families who have migrated from overseas to establish business and investment opportunities in Australia.
-Our multi-lingual staff members (including Mandarin, Cantonese and Vietnamese speakers) can assist to provide advice and explain the Australian business laws and culture to new migrants who may otherwise have difficulties.
+Our multi-lingual staff members (including Mandarin, Cantonese and Korean speakers) can assist to provide advice and explain the Australian business laws and culture to new migrants who may otherwise have difficulties.

 We can tailor our level of service depending upon the client's requirements.
 We assist some clients with all compliance matters including monthly bookkeeping, payroll and compliance obligations, all annual taxation and other regulatory obligations and assisting to translate documents for head office review.

 Other clients rely on us solely for annual statutory obligations and strategic advice.

 - Establishing the structure and applying for statutory registrations